rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 _instructional materials_.
 We will view the developer as both an _instructional designer_ and a _learner_.
 We will think about bugs as cognitive overload and a missed learning opportunity.
 We will discuss the cognitive impact of abstractions, types, and programming principles.

 Cognitive load of working with code is rarely considered.
 We ask "How long will it take?" (in fibonacci numbers, of course), we do not ask "How will it impact the overall complexity?".
-IMO, thinking about cognitive load can expose project issues that typically go unnoticed.
 I had quite a few eye opening moments when thinking about these topics.
 This is the main reason I decided to write and share my thoughts.
 This post will be a high level rant discussing programming across the industry spectrum from JavaScript to Haskell.
+It is written as a set of loose notes about various cognitive aspects related to working with code.
+The main goals are
+to:

+* show that considering _cognitive loads_ in context of programming projects provides valuable insights
+* present some useful terminology for reasoning about code complexity.

 I will try to explain psychological terminology but this post assumes readers' (high level) familiarity with concepts of FP and OOP.

 My pet peeve is identifying specific [_add_blank_target patterns of erroneous code](/tags/patterns-of-erroneous-code.html) and what could be causing them, there is a human factor and a technical part to these patterns.